 We restrict access to personal and account information to those employees who need to know that information to provide products or services.
 We maintain physical, electronic, and procedural safeguards to guard nonpublic personal information.

-Every year all employees commit in writing to the firm's code of ethics.
-Copies of the code will be provided to clients or other interested parties on request.
+Every year all employees commit in writing to the firm’s code of ethics.
+Copies of the code can be found here, or will be provided to clients or other interested parties upon request.